ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 ## Apatite fission track parameters

-* ``resample_AFT_timesteps``= *integer*.
-Use less timesteps for calculating AFT ages.
-For instance using a value of 10 will only use one in 10 timesteps for calculating the AFT ages and length distributions.
-This speeds up the model significantly, but is of course less accurate.
 * ``use_caxis_correction``= *boolean*.
 Use C-axis correction for apatite fission track lengths.
 This only affects the way lengths are shown in the figure and how the model fit is calculated for AFT lengths.
 AFT ages are calculated always calculated using modelled c-axis projected fission track lengths, following Ketcham (2005, 2007).
 * ``annealing_kinetic_param``= *string*.
 Parameter for annealing characteristics of apatite grains.
 Options for kinetic params: 'Clwt': Chloride wt fractions, 'Dpar': Dpar / etch pit size (um).
 * ``annealing_kinetics_values``= *list or numpy array with two values*, End member values for kinetic parameters.
 AFT ages and lengths are calculated for both of these end-member values.
 When measured AFT ages or lengths fall between these two end-member values the model error is zero.